Many of us have learned a little bit about strokes at some point in our lives.

 “A” stands for Arms.

-“S” stands for speech
+“S” stands for Speech

-During a stroke a person may have difficulty speaking, or their speech may become slurred or otherwise sound odd.
+During a stroke, a person may have difficulty speaking, or their speech may become slurred or otherwise sound odd.

-“T” stands for time.
+“T” stands for Time.

 As in, if you notice the above symptoms, it’s time to call emergency services RIGHT NOW.

-How To Lower Your Risk Of Stroke
+How To Lower Your Risk Of Experiencing A Stroke

 There are a variety of lifestyle factors that can help you reduce your risk.